GoSTEAN/GoSTEAN/README.md

 📫 **Reach Out**

-Feel free to reach out to me at stephanienwankwo0@gmail.com Whether it's a project inquiry, a potential collaboration, or just to say hi, I'd love to hear from you.
+Feel free to reach out to me at stephanienwankwo0@gmail.com Whether it's a project inquiry, a potential collaboration.